-Instagram is an incredibly popular social media platform, and one of the ways it remains so is by keeping users active and engages.
-In order maintain an active user base, Instagram utilizes a policy of deleting all inactive accounts that fit certain criteria.
+Instagram is an incredibly popular social media platform, and one of the ways it remains so is by keeping users active and engaged.
+To maintain an active user base, Instagram utilizes a policy of deleting all inactive accounts that fit certain criteria.

-This means that you must use caution with your Instagram profile, as you might end up losing all of your posts by failing to log in frequently enough.
+This means that you must use caution with your Instagram profile, as you might lose all of your posts by failing to log in frequently enough.
 This policy affects everybody, no matter how popular their account is or how many posts they have.

 How Does Instagram Flag Accounts as Inactive?

 Instagram has many strict policies within the user agreement supplied during account creation.
 Users who fail to comply with the policies will face various penalties.